yata-project/yata-server/README.md

 Things we need to do.
 In no real order.
 Not comprehensive.

-1. Unit tests.
+1. More unit tests.
 1. Using a request-specific logger.
-1. Setting it up to be a Lambda function?
+1. How do we deploy this thing?